EXCLUSIVE The Extraordinary Cost of Chris Grayling Part 2: 2016-2019

 The National Audit Office revealed he took the decision in April 2017, but delayed its announcement until July that year – after the General Election.

 New “bi-mode” electric/diesel trains were going to replace electric ones – except they don’t yet exist.
 The decision had consequences across the UK as the replaced trains were going to be used to improve other railway services.
 Ex-Tory cabinet minister Nicky Morgan roasted him for the decision: “We see the decision to cancel it was based on fantasy trains that didn’t even exist and the Midlands being a guinea pig for an untested technology.”

-Cost of Failure: £337m, plus an unknown extra sum for untried technology.
+Cost of Failure: £337 million, plus an unknown extra sum for untried technology.